RMIT Swanston Academic Building

 Building character in a vertical campus

 Conveying the personality of the university, providing views to outside and offering a range of flexible spaces for learning and socialising are key aspects to the campus experience.
 These factors are achieved through a vertical stacking of informal, open student spaces, each connected to a central circulation system of escalators and stairs.
+That stacked sequence acts as the building’s ‘main street’, with study nooks placed at bends and landings to amplify chance encounters.
 A gradient of different learning spaces on each level of the building reflect the diversity of education and are designed to meet the long-term needs of the university.
 Distinctive triangular windows shape the interior experience by providing curated views down to the streets, up to the sky and straight out to neighbouring buildings.
+The triangulated reveals diffuse glare and frame recognisable landmarks, aiding intuitive wayfinding.
 This window arrangement also optimizes the environmental performance of the façade system.
 The design of SAB’s city campus came with a unique set of opportunities for sustainability strategies.
 Strategies range from the campus scale, through to building elements, down to individual student spaces, resulting in a 5 star Greenstar (Design) rating.
+Façade shading, daylight-led planning and efficient services are coupled so environmental performance is experienced as comfort, not constraint.

 “The building is like a magnet for students, who seek out and use the many informal spaces that the architects have designed for them, and my own Business staff feel like the building creates a true ‘academic community’.”